olaplassen/AzureMapsFrontend/README.md

 ## Test Suite

 Open the project in VsCode and enter the tileset and stateset ID.
 Right click on the index.htlm file -> "Open with live server".
+NB, need to install the live server extension.